isabella232/handnot2.github.io/_posts/2017-12-10-shibboleth-dev-setup.md

 There is a handy SAML Tracer browser plugin that is very helpful to view the SAML requests and responses between SP and IdP.
 Google it.

-Make sure to check out the `samly` documentation on various configuration choices it offers.
+Make sure to check out the `Samly` documentation on various configuration choices it offers.
 Sometimes, you run into issues talking to SAML providers because those providers do not sign their requests by default. `Samly` by default signs its requests and expects signed responses.
-You can either make sure that signing is enabled at IdP or turn it off at `samly`.
+You can either make sure that signing is enabled at IdP or turn it off at `Samly`.

 > Congratulations!
 You have a working SAML authentication setup now.
-The `samly`
+The `Samly`
 > related config settings in the `config/dev.exs` file is what you need in your
 > own Phoenix application.
 This takes us to the third part.

 ### Part 3: Integrate Samly into your application

 Having gotten this far, you should not have any major surprises.
-Most of what is here is covered in `samly` documentation.
+Most of what is here is covered in `Samly` documentation.
 Start with dependency related changes to your `mix.exs` and update the dependencies.

 ```elixir